George Craig (musician)

-George Craig (born 11 July 1990) is the English lead singer of the British band One Night Only, and a model for Burberry.
+George Craig (born 11 July 1990) is an English musician and singer.
+He is the lead singer of the British band One Night Only.

 Music

 The band had their first top ten hit with "Just For Tonight" in 2008 and shortly after released their first album, Started a Fire.
 The next single off the album was "It's About Time", which peaked in the UK Singles Chart at number 37 and remained in the chart for one week.
 July 2008 saw the re-release of "You and Me" which failed to reach the top 40.

 The band then took time off to record, during this time they announced the departure of their drummer Sam Ford and that his replacement would be George's brother James.
 In May 2010, One Night Only released their first single off their second album, "Say You Don't Want It".
 The video featured Emma Watson, after they met on a Burberry campaign photoshoot, and was shot in New York.
 The band released their second album One Night Only, in the summer of 2010.

 One Night Only then released "Can You Feel It?" as part of a Coca-Cola campaign in 2011.
 It was used in Coca-Cola's TV adverts worldwide.
 On 4 May 2012, the band released their single "Long Time Coming" alongside Burberry as part of their Eyewear Campaign.

 In 2015, he released the single "Perfect Wave", a duet with Diana Vickers written by him, as part of the soundtrack for the 2014 movie The Perfect Wave, starring Vickers.